-Our Compliments, Concerns and Complaints procedure follows the LEA guidelines.
+Our Complaints procedure follows Quantock Educational Trust guidelines.
 Such is our partnership with the children and parents/carers, we would hope that all concerns would be dealt with at an early stage.
 There are regular opportunities where parents can discuss their children's education and progress.
-Concerns and Complaints policy will be published on the school website.
+Our Complaints policy is found by clicking QET Complaints policy.
 The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding: